niedzielski/cb/readme.md

 ### Dependencies

-All major operating systems are supported with the following
-dependencies:
+cb requires the following dependencies to be installed:

-- Linux: xclip (eg, `sudo apt install xclip`).
+- Linux: xclip on X (eg, `sudo apt install xclip`) and wl-clipboard on Wayland (`sudo apt install wl-clipboard`).
-- macOS: (none, `pbcopy` / `pbpaste` are installed by default).
+- macOS: none (`pbcopy` / `pbpaste` are installed by default).
 - Windows: CygUtils (install `putclip` / `getclip` via Cygwin GUI).

+If in doubt, it's simplest to just try executing cb.

 ### Troubleshooting